CyanStarlight/inferno-os/README.md

 Inferno represents services and resources in a file-like name hierarchy.
 Programs access them using only the file operations open, read/write, and close.  `Files' are not just stored data, but represent devices, network and protocol interfaces, dynamic data sources, and services.
 The approach unifies and provides basic naming, structuring, and access control mechanisms for all system resources.
 A single file-service protocol (the same as Plan 9's 9P) makes all those resources available for import or export throughout the network in a uniform way, independent of location.
 An application simply attaches the resources it needs to its own per-process name hierarchy ('name space').

-Inferno can run 'native' on various ARM, PowerPC, SPARC and x86 platforms but also 'hosted', under an existing operating system (including AIX, FreeBSD, IRIX, Linux, MacOS X, Plan 9, and Solaris), again on various processor types.
+Inferno can run 'native' on various ARM, PowerPC, SPARC and x86 platforms but also 'hosted', under an existing operating system (including FreeBSD, Linux, MacOS X, Windows (Nt), and Plan 9), again on various processor types.

 This repository includes source code for the basic applications, Inferno itself (hosted and native), all supporting software, including the native compiler suite, essential executables and supporting files.